lynnfaraday/aresmush.com/_root/clients.md

 ## Setting up DuckClient

 DuckClient really doesn't like Ares' keepalive feature.
-The effects can vary depending on your operating system, and can include extra lines being spammed or lines not coming through occasionally.
+The effects can include extra lines, lines not coming through when expected, or even prior lines being deleted from the screen (!!) when a keepalive text is received.
+Myself and a couple other folks have reported this behavior to the DuckClient developer and are awaiting their response.
+In the meantime, the fix is pretty easy:

 1. In the AresMUSH game, type `keepalive off` to disable the keepalive feature.
+You will need to do this for each alt.

 <a name="other" />